CompPhysVienna/n2p2/src/doc/sphinx/source/topics/units.rst

 results on the chosen unit system, i.e. if the same data set would be set up with different physical unit systems, it is unclear whether the training would converge to comparable errors.
-To avoid this problem an additional pre-processing of the training data can be performed with the tool :ref:`nnp-norm`.
-This tool will determine conversion factors for a reduced "internal" unit system and add them to the settings file.
+To avoid this problem an additional pre-processing of the training data can be performed with the keyword :ref:`normalize_data_set` (recommended) or the tool :ref:`nnp-norm`.
+Both will determine conversion factors for a reduced "internal" unit system and add them to the settings file.
 Other tools will recognize the corresponding :ref:`keywords <keywords>` and automatically perform the conversion to "internal" units.
 No additional intervention of the user is necessary and quantities are usually converted back to physical units for screen or file output.

 .. note::